smoge/superfomus/README.md

 These are the defaults options, change if needed;

-Working path and filename:
+Working path and filename (optional):

 		f.fileName = "~/Desktop/SuperFomus"

-Where is lilypond?
+Where is lilypond (optional):

-		f.lilyPath = "/usr/bin/lilypond" //
+		f.lilyPath = "/usr/bin/lilypond"

-Application to show the pdf file:
+Application to show the pdf file (optional)

 		f.lilyViewPath = "/usr/bin/okular"

-Do we want to round to quatertone of halftones (boolean):
+Do we want to round to quatertone of halftones as Boolean (optional, default: true):

 		f.qt = true